mbalesni/react-election-registration/README.md

 ![Main screen](main-screen.png)

-This is a simple voting check-in app for use by students in university elections.
+This is a simple election check-in app for use by students in university elections.

 **Some of its features:**